 A keto and low carb recipe for homemade Cadbury creme eggs!
 Made with just 4 ingredients, these creme eggs are a gooey white and yellow filling, covered in sugar free chocolate!
 The perfect homemade Easter candy recipe!

 Pick your jaws off the ground and get ready to save tons of money, by making your own homemade cream eggs…with a diet-friendly twist!

-I think it is safe to say when it comes to Easter eggs and Easter candy, Creme eggs are a universal favorite.
+I think it is safe to say when it comes to Easter eggs and Easter candy (and hot cross buns!), Creme eggs are a universal favorite.

 What’s not to love about them?
 A gooey creamy filling replicating an egg (white and yellow) all covered in chocolate.